Discover

 Meet Our Pastor

-Bryan serves as pastor of Lisbon United Methodist Church with a deep love for Scripture, story, and the everyday places where faith quietly takes root.
-He believes faith grows when people are willing to listen to one another’s stories and discover how God is already present within them.
+Helen Ballew serves as pastor of Lisbon United Methodist Church with a deep love for Scripture, story, and the everyday places where faith quietly takes root.
+She believes faith grows when people are willing to listen to one another’s stories and discover how God is already present within them.

-His preaching and teaching are rooted in Scripture and shaped by diverse voices within the Christian faith.
-Bryan invites the congregation to notice where God is already at work—in ordinary moments, unexpected interruptions, and the shared life of community.
+Her preaching and teaching are rooted in Scripture and shaped by diverse voices within the Christian faith.
+Helen invites the congregation to notice where God is already at work—in ordinary moments, unexpected interruptions, and the shared life of community.

 If you’re visiting for the first time, I’d be glad to meet you—or to give you space if that’s what you prefer.